Course Outline

 Adding a Custom Image for Government Use

-Creating a Custom Image for Government Projects
+Creating a Custom Image for Government Applications

-Generating Root Filesystems for Government Systems
+Generating Root File Systems for Government Systems

 Using the Yocto Project SDK for Government Development